nv-rliu/neo4j-gnn-llm-example/README.md

 Alternatively, obtain a database dump at AWS S3 (bucket at gds-public-dataset/stark-prime-neo4j523) for database version 5.23.

 ### Other requirements
 Install all required libraries in `requirements.txt`.
+They should be compatible with Python 3.11.
 Populate `db.env` file with your local Neo4j URI and username and password.
 Additionally, make sure huggingface-cli authentications are set up for using relevant (Llama2, Llama3) models.